Skip to main content

 AirSense 11 AutoSet For HerAuto-adjusting with female-specific algorithmWomen with OSA.
 Algorithm optimized for female breathing patterns.

 All AirSense 11 models deliver a single pressure at any given moment.
 The AutoSet varies that pressure automatically; the Elite holds it fixed.
-Typical street price: $700 to $1,000 without insurance (as of April 2026).
+The AirSense 11 sits in the mid-tier CPAP price range; check current retail pricing for live numbers since they fluctuate.

 AirCurve 11 Models